Street parties and public events

 Bromley Council is supportive of street parties, however, to ensure the relevant permissions and safety arrangements are in place prior to the event we require the party organiser to submit an application at least 10 weeks in advance of the event.

-The closing date for completed applications for street parties in connection with the Big Lunch 2018 or the Royal Wedding is 9 March.
+The closing date for completed applications for street parties in connection with the Big Lunch 2019 was 23 March.

 Responsibilities of the party organiser

 When holding a street party, the organiser must be responsible for the following: